Spec-Gloss Surfels and Normal-Diffuse Priors for Relightable Glossy Objects: Methodology

 \section{Methodology}

-Our method integrates the Specular-Glossiness BRDF rendering model with a surfel-based scene representation and a pixel-level deferred shading technique~(\S~\ref{sec:methodology:brdf}).
+Our method integrates the Specular-Glossiness BRDF rendering model with a 2DGS-based scene representation and a pixel-level deferred shading technique~(\S~\ref{sec:methodology:brdf}).
 To balance speed and quality, we progressively upsample the environment light cubemap in a coarse-to-fine manner~(\S~\ref{sec:methodology:env}).
 During scene reconstruction, we leverage diffusion priors on normals and material properties to reduce ambiguities and better disentangle materials from illumination~(\S~\ref{ssec:methodology:priors}).
-The proposed method is shown in Fig.~\ref{fig:architecture}.
+The proposed methodology is illustrated in Fig.~\ref{fig:architecture}.